What Can You Do at the Folk Festival?

 Jam!

-We have three formal (well, as formal as jamming gets) venues for jamming at the festival.
-At the two hosted jam tents, a different host every hour will keep things moving, encourage everyone's participation, and perhaps influence tune selection.
+We have two formal (well, as formal as jamming gets) venues for jamming at the festival.
+At the hosted jam tent, a different host every hour will keep things moving, encourage everyone's participation, and perhaps influence tune selection.
 At the Jam with the Band venue, you can play along with your favorite local bands.

 But nobody says jamming has to be confined to the jamming tents!
 There always seem to be informal groups playing around the grounds.

 Remember: it's easy to bring an instrument to the festival!
-We provide a free instrument checkroom Friday evening and all day Saturday so you can store your instrument safely.
+We provide a free instrument checkroom all day so you can store your instrument safely.

 Dance!